 This is important because when something is eaten that sends blood/sugar levels high, the response is a correspondingly large dose of the hormone Insulin.

 The presence of insulin is the signal to begin the process of storing fat.

 The body will use the plentiful supply of glucose for all its current energy needs, and everything else will end up as extra weight.

-These foods include all meats and fish which are naturally carb free.
+These good carb foods include all meats and fish which are naturally carb free.